 What’s the difference between an ATS and an AI sourcing tool?

-An ATS tracks candidates who apply to your open roles - it manages the pipeline from application to offer.
-An AI sourcing tool proactively finds candidates who haven't applied, scanning databases of hundreds of millions of profiles and sending automated outreach.
-Pin, for example, searches 850M+ profiles and delivers a 48% outreach response rate.
+Tracking candidates who apply is what an ATS does - managing the pipeline from application to offer.
+An AI sourcing tool proactively finds candidates who haven’t applied, scanning databases of hundreds of millions of profiles and sending automated outreach.
+Pin, for example, searches 850M+ profiles and delivers 5x better response rates than industry averages.
 Most recruiting teams need both.

 Did any major ATS platforms get acquired in 2025?